reajamoon/sam-bot/README.md

 ## Project Overview

-- **Dual Bot Architecture:** Sam handles Discord interactions while Jack processes the fic metadata queue in the background.
+- **Multi Bot Architecture:** Sam handles Discord interactions while Jack processes the fic metadata queue in the background.
 All features are split into dedicated command, handler, event, model, and utility modules.
 See `docs/bot-architecture-overview.md` for details.
 - **Queue System:** All fic metadata fetching goes through a robust, deduplicated queue system with rate limiting and notification features.
 - **Sam Winchester's Voice:** All member-facing text uses Sam's voice—dry wit, practical, and a little snarky.
 See `docs/sam-voice-guidelines.md`.
 These guidelines exist for my own reference but also to kind of explain my Sam headcanons and characterizations I use for Sambot.
 - **Database:** Uses SQLite for development and PostgreSQL for production.
 Database files are ignored via `.gitignore` for security.
 - **Process Management:** Uses PM2 for deployment.
 Both Sam and Jack run as separate PM2 processes.
 Use `./start-bots.sh` to start both, or run them individually with their respective ecosystem config files.

+## Deployment

+See `docs/deployment.md` for PM2 commands and operational details.

 ## Documentation